KonradBi/zauberfunkenblog/README.md

    - Install and activate the Zauberfunken Child Theme in the local WordPress installation
    - Install necessary WordPress plugins:
      - WP REST API - CORS (for cross-origin requests)
-     - JWT Authentication for WP REST API (optional for protected content)
      - ACF to REST API (if using Advanced Custom Fields)
      - WP REST Cache (for better API performance)